Pelochus/ezrknpu/README.md

 - Running `ntop.sh`, from this repo which runs the command from next point every 0.5 s
 - Running `sudo cat /sys/kernel/debug/rknpu/load`

+## Useful Links
+- Dedicated subreddit.
+I **strongly recommend** taking a look at the wiki and various posts there: https://www.reddit.com/r/RockchipNPU/
+- LLM submodule for this repo: https://github.com/Pelochus/ezrknn-llm
+- NN submodule for this repo: https://github.com/Pelochus/ezrknn-toolkit2

 ## Contributing
 Please open an issue or PR on the corresponding submodule repo.
 If unsure, open it on this repo:
 - For RKLLM related: https://github.com/Pelochus/ezrknn-llm